annnvv/hiking_upward_recommender/README.md

 **Purpose**: The purpose of this repo is to create and deploy an app that recommends similar Hiking Upward hikes based on a Hiking Upward Hike (using a URL as an identifier).

+I decided to do this project because I wasn't satisfied by the simple filtering page that Hiking Upward has [here](https://www.hikingupward.com/maps/).
+I wanted to find similar hikes to the ones that I enjoyed and I wanted to learn about recommender systems, which is why I chose to take on this project.

 To see the app, please visit [this link](https://share.streamlit.io/annnvv/hiking_upward_recommender/main/app/streamlit_app.py).

 ## Skills used: